kennyphan02/Coding-Notes/Kotlin/Kotlin Basics.md

 	- By default, kotlin classes can not be subclassed. must declare a class open. the class's properties and variable need to be marked as open too
 	- Showing how inheritance is used:
 	- ![[Pasted image 20230123221429.png]]
-- Getters/setters
-	- Automatically created in kotlin by default.
-If one wants to change the value of the property, a get() or set() must be declared underneath the variable to change the property.
-	- setters set the value of any variable and getter is used to get the value
 	- Showing how inheritance is used:
--
 	```Kotlin
 	open class Aquarium (open var length: Int = 100, open var width: Int = 20, open var height: Int = 40) {
     open var volume: Int